AhmadAlKhaldi86/OAuth/README.md

 - Passport will take control again and use the code to get profile info.
 - Handled by passport.authenticate('google')
 - Once profile info is done.
 CallBack function is run.
-- Check if user exist "Already singed in with us before"
+- Check if user exist "Already singed in with us before" .
+If not create new user.

 ### Usage:
 - Make sure